Football pools: Entries

 Entries were traditionally made by post, or via agents or collectors who received a percentage (usually 12.5%) of the money as a fee.
 Main collectors, who appointed the agents, delivered the forms and payments to a regional office, which were then dispatched to the companies' central offices.
 Legally the football pools collectors were agents of the entrants, not the pools company.
 Business for pools collectors was sustained by periodic canvassing, where company agents knocked on doors in an area of a town or housing estate.
 Many large factories had at least one employee, who as a sideline, collected coupons from fellow workers.

 However, many players were unaware that British law left them at the mercy of unscrupulous collectors who took their money but did not submit the coupons.
 This was because the Gaming Act 1845 made all forms of gambling a "debt of honour" which meant that any dispute about winnings was exempt from legal redress in a court of law.
 In 1995, a syndicate lost £2.3million when their collector stole their money and did not hand in their coupon.
 The group wanted to sue the Pools company but it made it clear it did not employ collectors, they were the punters' agents.
 The "debt of honour" exemption to taking legal action over unpaid winnings was eventually repealed in the Gambling Act 2005.

 A variety of football pools games are now played on the Internet.
 These include the classic pools game that traditionally includes a large number of fixtures, spanning the weekend.
 This is the same as the old Treble Chance which has been renamed and rebranded under new ownership.
 New pools game variants include Jackpot 12, Premier 10 and Soccer 6; these are all games in which the player must correctly predict home win, draw or away win for 12, 10 and six (mainly Premier League) football matches.

-These new pool games all offer large estimated pool sizes with low stakes; it is possible for people to win tens of thousands of pounds, staking as little as 50p.